Fey-Lajide/Call-Center-Trends/README.md

 <h2> DATA VISULAIZATION </h2>
 The following visualization tools were used for their respective purposes:
 <br><BR/>
-🛠️ Cards: To visualize the total sales, profit, as well as the quantity sold. <BR/><BR/>
+🛠️ Cards: To visualize the average speed of answer, answered calls, abandoned calls, and average length of calls <BR/><BR/>
-🛠️ Donut and Pie Chart: To visulize the profit by category, segmnent, and region. <BR/><BR/>
+🛠️ Donut Chart: To visulize the overall customer satisfaction <BR/><BR/>
-🛠️ Clustered Bar Chart: To visualize the profit by sub-category.<BR/><BR/>
+🛠️ Line Chart: To visualize calls per time. </BR><BR/>
-🛠️ Line Chart: To visualize the profit by year and quarter. </BR><BR/>
+🛠️ Slicer: For filtering agent and topic. </BR><BR/>
-🛠️ Slicer: For filtering. </BR><BR/>
+🛠️ 100% Stacked Bar Chart: To visualize resolved vs unresolved cases. <BR/><BR/>
-🛠️ Matrix: To visualize sales for each sub-category and region. <BR/><BR/>
+🛠️ Scatter Plot: To show the agent quadrant (average call duration vs calls answered)

 <BR/>
 <p align = "center">